Tech-at-DU/React-Redux-Timers-Tutorial/P07-Keeping-Time/content.md

 # Quick Aside on Delta Time

 Wow hang on, what's `deltaTime`?
-We're going to be using `deltaTime` to help calculate what time the timer should be displaying.
+You're going to be using `deltaTime` to help calculate what time the timer should be displaying.

 The CPU is in charge of handling a _lot_ of stuff, so while keeping time sounds simple, it's hard for the CPU to do it accurately given all the other processes it has on its plate.